 - Ministry of Water and Environment

 - Ministry of Planning and International Cooperation

 - Ministry of Local Administration

-- Ministry of Fish Wealth

 - Socotra District Directors

 - Regional Representative GEF/UNDP

-- Regional Representative FFEM/AFD

 - National Project Coordinator

-- -

 The Project Board's Responsibilities:

 - 1. Provide overall guidance and direction to the project. - 2.
 Review and approve the annual and the quarterly work plan prepared by the project management. - 3.
 Review work progress at the quarterly meetings to be held and follow-up on the project. - 4.
 Provide recommendations and orientation to the project execution to solve any emerging issues. - 5.
 Approve any changes needed during project implementation. - 6.
 Advise on key strategic & policy issues - 7.
 Develop a communications plan - 8.
 Advise on exit strategy